 Looking to track your fitness and other health stats in a minimal, stylish way?
 Try the Motiv Fitness Ring.

 Pull sprinters do not care so much about the gluteus maximus’ role in driving the foot down – gravity does that.
-The gluteus maximus is good for stabilizing and keeping your hips straight and centre, where they should be, but the importance of the stride comes from pulling the leg up off the ground.
+The gluteus maximus is good for stabilizing and keeping your hips straight and center, where they should be, but the importance of the stride comes from pulling the leg up off the ground.
 Pull sprinters make efficient use of gravity to drive their legs down so they have more energy to pull their legs back up and into the next stride.
 This pull is supposed to be the only part of the stride that requires any actual energy – conserving energy to make each pull as powerful and as snappy as possible.

 Now that we have an idea of the differences between pushing (forcing your leg down) and pulling (letting gravity drop the leg and forcefully pulling the leg back up), how can you tell what kind of sprinter you are?
 The truth is, there is no easy way to do it.
 Unless a coach knows what they are looking for and are highly experienced, they won’t be able to notice some of the finer movements.
 The most concrete way to look at how you run is to put sensors on your working muscle groups, hook you up to a machine that charts neuromuscular and electrical activation, and see what muscles are activated at what part of each stride.
 Costly and time-consuming.